Parliament Primer: Little red dot deals with global labour flow

 A weekly rest day is regarded internationally as a basic labour right.
 More than physical rest, it is an important mental and emotional break from work.
 We all can attest to that.
 Local workers and non-domestic foreign workers already enjoy this right under the Employment Act.

 We are currently one of the very few foreign domestic worker destination countries worldwide lacking in provisions for weekly rest days.
-This has led to us becoming less attractive to FDWs compared to other destinations in the region that provide weekly rest days, such as Hong Kong and Taiwan.
+This has led to us becoming less attractive to FDWs compared to other destinations in the region that provide weekly rest days, such as Hong Kong and Taiwan, Province of China.
 Malaysia, too, has recently included this provision in a MOU signed with Indonesia.